-Large-scale grid connected centralised solar power plants.
+Large scale grid connected centralized solar power plants.

-Pakistan has the huge potential of photovoltaic (PV) solar-based power plants.
-However, due to high upfront costs this potential is not properly utilised.
-With the new upfront tariff provided by NEPRA, and government incentives, this sector is expected to grow.
+Pakistan has the huge potential of PV solar based power plants.
+But due to high upfront cost this potential is not properly utilized.
+But with the new upfront tariff provided by NEPRA and government incentives this sector is expected to grow.

-It is expected that by the end of the year 2030, an additional 3,259 MW of electricity will be supplied to the national grid from PV solar power plants.
+It is expected that by the end of year 2030 additional 3,259 MW electricity will be supplied to the national grid from PV solar power plants.
 These power plants will reduce 23.73 MtCO2 from 2012 to 2030.

-- Reduce burden on the fossil fuel imports

-- Self-sustainable power source

-- Import of more energy efficient PV solar panels in the country
+Reduce burden on the fossil fuel imports Self-sustainable power source Import of more energy efficient PV solar panels in the country